FirelyTeam/firely-docs-firely-server/features_and_tools/firely-server-ingest.rst

 .. note::
   This application is licensed separately from the core Firely Server distribution.
 Please :ref:`contact<vonk-contact>` Firely to get the license.
   Your license already permits the usage of FSI if it contains ``http://fire.ly/vonk/plugins/bulk-data-import``.
+You can also try out Firely Server Ingest.
+It is limited to a maximum of 10000 resources in total in the connected Firely Server database.

 **Firely Server Ingest (FSI)** is a CLI application designed to optimize massive resource ingestion into a Firely Server instance.
 In contrast to resource ingestion by sending HTTP requests to a running Firely Server instance, this tool writes data directly to the underlying FS database which increases the throughput significantly.